 Converse, Texas, in Bexar county, is 12 miles NE of San Antonio, Texas.
-Part of the surrounding San Antonio metro area, Converse is home to some 11,508 residents.
+Converse is part of the surrounding San Antonio metro area.

 Converse was named after the Southern Pacific Railroad’s chief engineer.
 The city was chartered on August 8, 1981.
 The city is a part of the San Antonio Metropolitan Statistical Area.
 The region was originally inhabited by Native Americans.
 Converse experienced a population boom between 1970 and 1980, when the population of the city increased by around 254 percent.